MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_siop.md

 ## -remarks

-This one of the IOCTLs used for KS pin state transitions.
+This is one of the IOCTLs used for KS pin state transitions.
 The audio driver sends these requests on certain KS pin state transitions.

 ## -requirements